Logo VDS Automation

 2. Make losses visible instead of just the outcome

-• availability (downtime, waiting, malfunctions)
+• availability (downtime, waiting, disruptions)

-• performance (microstops, instability, too low speed)
+• performance (microstops, instability, too low tempo)

-• quality (rejection, rework, startup losses)
+• quality (rejection, rework, startup loss)

-3. Secure the follow-up: from signal to action
+3. Ensure follow-up: from signal to action

-What helps is a simple shift-control loop:
+What helps is a simple shift-control-loop:

 • short check-in on target (normalized)